-Safeguarding children exposed to domestic violence and abuse (DV&A) is one of the priorities for the Local Safeguarding Children Board (LSCB) and our partner agencies.
-The impact on witnessing DV&A is significant, and children living in households where this is a factor are exposed to increased risks.
-Nationally 49.9%.of child protection assessments had domestic violence recorded as a factor in 2016-17, and locally this increased to 56.9%.
+Safeguarding children exposed to domestic violence and abuse (DV&A) is one of the priorities for the Brighton & Hove Safeguarding Children Partnership (BHSCP) and our partner agencies.
+The impact of witnessing DV&A is significant, and children living in households where this is a factor are exposed to increased risks.
+Nationally approximately half of all child protection assessments have domestic violence recorded as a factor, and locally this figure is higher.

 You may have already heard of Operation Encompass, which is a project, supported by Her Majesty's Inspectorate of Constabulary, that aims to safeguard and support children and young people who are involved in or affected by incidents involving domestic abuse.
 Witnessing domestic abuse is really distressing for a young person, who can often see the abuse, hear it from another room, see a parent's injuries or distress afterwards or be physically hurt trying to stop the abuse.
 Following such an incident, children will often arrive at school upset and unprepared.
 Operation Encompass aims to ensure that appropriate school staff are made aware early enough to support children in the best way possible.

 Operation Encompass does not replace or supersede existing protocols, or singularly address child welfare.
 The process should always be followed in conjunction with current safeguarding procedures and practitioners guidelines, and is designed to reinforce safeguarding and ensure children’s well-being is of paramount importance.
-You can read more about the aims and benefits of Operation Encompass at www.operationencompass.org, and read testimonials in their information booklet.
+You can read more about the aims and benefits of Operation Encompass at www.operationencompass.org.

 How will it work?